arpitbbhayani/articles/blogs/process-of-replication.md

 If the progress of Replication depends on the CPU cycles that the Replication thread gets, does this mean it is possible for a Replica never to catch the Master?

 Yes.
 It is very much possible for a replica to never catch up with the Master.
-Since the Replica typically also serves the live read traffic, if some queries are CPU intensive or takes massive locks on the tables, there are chances that the Replication thread might get a minimal CPU to continue to replication.
+Since the Replica typically also serves the live read traffic, if some queries are CPU intensive or take massive locks on the tables, there are chances that the Replication thread might get a minimal CPU to continue to replication.

 Another popular reason a Replica might never catch up with the Master is when the Master is overwhelmed with many write operations.
 The influx of write is more than what Replica can process, leading to an ever-increasing Replica lag.